cfengine/documentation/reference/promise-types/files.markdown

 **Allowed input range**: `.*`

-**Synopsis**: List of regexes of directory names NOT to include in depth search
+**Description**: List of regexes of directory names NOT to include in depth search

 **Example**: